justinethier/husk-scheme/docs/Continuations.markdown

 >If your program evaluator/interpreter is implemented using Continuation Passing Style you get call-with-current-continuation for free.
 CALL/CC is then a very natural operation since every function is called with the current continuation anyway.

-So CPS is a very natural way to implement continuations, if you are fortunate enough to be using a language that can take advantage of this pattern.
+So CPS is a very natural way to implement continuations if you are fortunate enough to be using a language that can take advantage of this pattern.
 Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports both first-class functions and tail call optimization.

 While researching CPS, one thing that really threw me for a loop was the [quote](http://c2.com/cgi/wiki?ContinuationPassingStyle]):